 Ride Source – Vehicles

-A ride source vehicle is any light vehicle registered in Tasmania that has been nominated by the holder of an Ancillary Certificate (Certificate must be endorsed to allow ride-sourcing) to undertake
+A ride source vehicle is any light vehicle registered in Tasmania, which has been nominated by the holder of an Ancillary Certificate.
+(The Ancillary Certificate must be endorsed to allow ride-sourcing)

-The vehicle must have passed a vehicle inspection and will be required to undertake annual inspections in line with the Registrar of Motor Vehicles Inspection Regime..
+The nominated vehicle must have passed a vehicle inspection and will be required to undertake annual inspections in line with the Registrar of Motor Vehicles Inspection Regime.
 (Contact your Platform Provider for inspection locations.)

 The vehicle's registration number appears on the “X condition” attachment that the Ancillary Certificate holder must be carrying when undertaking Ride Sourcing activities.